Moogert/moogProject/logs/April26th-2016.md

 trying to get enough sleep/finish all the other school stuff that needs to be done.
 Talking with recording studio to try and set up logistics; realizing I've never heard Misty (as it's been dubbed) on nice speakers.

+UPDATE: I ordered $100 or trigger cables/converters, bought the Bel-power units (at last) for some nice, clean power.
+Will work on potentiometer stuff tomorrow morning, I think.

 ...and that's about it.
 More later.

 ~Jeffrey